ssrikantasahoo/heart-disease-mlops-final/report/Final_Report.md

 1. **Logistic Regression**: Baseline linear model.
 2. **Random Forest Classifier**: Ensemble method to capture non-linear relationships.

+## **Model Selection Justification**
+Random Forest outperformed Logistic Regression in ROC-AUC due to its ability to capture non-linear feature interactions.
+Hyperparameters such as number of estimators and max depth were tuned empirically to balance bias–variance tradeoff.

 ## **Hyperparameter Tuning**
 GridSearchCV was used to tune Random Forest: